Glucosamine for Dogs: Yay or Nay?

 What Is Glucosamine?

-Unfortunately, as your dog gets older, the naturally occurring repair process begins to slow down and leads to stiffness and joint pain.
-Over time, wear and tear on the joints often leads to arthritis, as the cartilage is not being repaired as quickly as it once was.
+But as dogs age, this natural repair process starts to slow down, leading to stiffness and joint discomfort.
+Over time, this can result in arthritis, as the cartilage isn’t being replenished as quickly as it once was.

 Glucosamine for Dogs: What Does It Help Treat?

-- It can be used o reduce pain arising from structural problems or hip dysplasia.
+- It can help ease pain caused by structural issues or hip dysplasia

 Where Does Glucosamine Come From?

-Most glucosamine supplements are developed from the shells of shrimp, oysters, crabs, or plant sources (these vegetarian options are created in laboratories), while the most common sources of chondroitin are cow and shark cartilage.
+Most glucosamine supplements are derived from the shells of shrimp, oysters, or crabs, though there are also vegetarian options made in labs.
+Chondroitin, on the other hand, is usually sourced from cow or shark cartilage.

 Glucosamine For Dogs: Does It Really Help With Joint Pain?